thisminute/cui-tools/README.md

    }
 }

-// class in listener
-// when the parent is clicked, apply the rules to its descendants of class "a" ?click {
-   .a {
-      // rules
-   }
-}

 // listener in element
 // create an element of class "a" and apply the rules to it when it is clicked a {
    ?click {
-      // rules
-   }
-}

-// element in listener
-// when the parent is clicked, replace its structure (see Structures section) with an element of class "a"  with the rules applied
-?click {
-   a {
       // rules
    }
 }